 - What personal items you can bring in and keep in your cell

 - Residential drug treatment programs (RDAP) and how you can get your sentence reduced by up to 18 months

 - How to find peace in doing your time

-- Communication procedures involving mail, email and phone
+- Communication procedures involving mail, email, and phone

 - Medical and dental concerns, prison medical facilities and chronic health problems

-- What is considered contraband
+- What is deemed contraband